Print Page | Sign In | Join ASA

 Feminist Caucus Committee (FCC)

-A Brief History of the FCC on the 30th anniversary of its Founding
+A Brief History of the FCC

 The American Society for Aesthetics Feminist Caucus Committee, which began in 1990 as the Feminist Caucus, actively strategizes how to achieve its goals.
 These include expanding the range of topics under discussion at annual and divisional meetings, as well as within the Journal of Aesthetics and Art Criticism; increasing the number of women and/or feminists on conference programs, who serve as trustees and officers of the ASA, and as authors within the journal and other publications in aesthetics; and extending the range of teaching options in the classroom beyond traditional, mainstream aesthetics.
 Membership in the committee is open to all ASA members, whose involvement during annual ASA meetings is especially welcomed.
 In conjunction with the program committee for annual meetings, the Feminist Caucus Committee usually sponsors a special session plus a business lunch meeting, generously subsidized by the ASA.
-The ASA supports FCC's goals regarding the Gendered Conference Campaign (GCC) that includes the participation of women and members of other historically under-represented and excluded groups.
+The ASA supports FCC's goals regarding the Gendered Conference Campaign ( GCC) that includes the participation of women and members of other historically under-represented and excluded groups.

 Please consider sharing your research and teaching syllabi through the FCC Newsletter.
 Research will automatically be added to the Feminist Aesthetics category of PhilPapers online.
 Complete this FCC form or email published research citations and/or feminist syllabi to fccasaforum@gmail.com